parrt/msds501/notes/aws.md

 <img src=images/ec2-instance.png width=600>

 You should see a description box at the bottom.
-Look for the "Public IP" address, which is 54.177.198.89 in this case.
+Look for the "Public IPv4 IP" address, which is 54.177.198.89 in this case.
 (We have to wait until the status stops saying "Initializing", which could take several minutes.)

 ## Connecting to the remote server

 Click on the "Connect" button at the top of the page and it will bring up a dialog box that tells you how to connect to the server.
-You want to connect with "A standalone SSH client" link (Java is now a security risk in the browser so we can't use that choice.)
-Inside you will see the `ssh` command necessary to connect to your machine.
+You want to connect with an "SSH client" link.
+Inside you will see the `ssh` command necessary to connect to your cloud machine from your laptop's terminal.
 (If you have Windows, you will have to use an SSH client called PuTTY instead of `ssh`.)

 <img src=images/connect.png width=450>

-Before we can connect, we have to make sure that the security file is not visible to everyone on the computer (other users).
-Otherwise ssh will not let us connect because the security file is not secure:
+Before we can connect, we have to make sure that the *userid*`.pem` security file you saved above is not visible to everyone on the computer (other users).
+Otherwise ssh will not let us connect because the security file is not secure.
+You will get this error:

 ```bash@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @         WARNING: UNPROTECTED PRIVATE KEY FILE!          @